reedacartwright/village_bounding_boxes/README.md

 A village's AABB is recalculated whenever a POI is claimed by a villager in the village or the village detects that a POI currently claimed is no longer valid.
-To avoid making the game recalculate a village's AABB, avoid adding or removing POI from the village, including villagers who unlink from their POI because they are unable to find a path to the POI.
+To avoid making the game recalculate a village's AABB, avoid adding or removing POI from the village, including building a village where villagers unlink from their POI because they are unable to find a path to the POI.

 ### False bounding boxes